Pseudolymphomas

 ICD11: 4A43.0

-Benign lymphocytic proliferation of the skin, which can clinically and histologically mimic malignant lymphoma.
+Benign lymphocytic proliferation of the skin that can clinically and histologically mimic malignant lymphoma.

-The differentiation between B- and T-cell pseudo-lymphomas is done by immunophenotyping.
+Distinguishing between B- and T-cell pseudolymphomas is done using immunophenotyping.

-Important differentiation between benign and malignant entity is characterized by clinical features and course of the disease.
+Important distinction between benign and malignant entity is characterised by clinic and course of disease.

 1. B-cell pseudolymphomas (lymphadenosis cutis benigna, cutaneous inflammatory pseudotumour)